jaconza/secret-ninja/README.md

 A Collection of Markdown files containing useful links and information related to web development with a strong focus on php.

+## General Sql
+* 10 easy steps to a complete understanding of sql http://tech.pro/tutorial/1555/10-easy-steps-to-a-complete-understanding-of-sql

 ## Virtualization

 * Memory efficient VMs in Ubuntu https://coderwall.com/p/a56j3w